Deep sequence models tend to memorize geometrically; it is unclear why: Proofs about representational complexity

 In the standard associative memory view that we have discussed, associations are represented through the function $\embedding(v)^T \Wassoc \embedding(u)$.
-However, dual encoder models like $\nodetovec{}$ can only represent functions of the form $\embedding(v)^T \embedding(u)$.
-While this precludes the form of associative memory we care about, it still allows a contrived form of associative memory when there is a sufficiently large embedding dimensionality.
-Below we show that given a set of edges $\edges$, and a dimensionality of $|\edges|$, we can construct embeddings such that the dot product of two adjacent vertices are high, but any non-adjacent vertices have zero dot product.\footnote{We suspect this should also be a lower bound i.e., such a large dimensionality must be needed to represent associatively in \nodetovec.} In this sense, only local information is captured, whereas no global geometry is.
+However, weight-tied dual encoder models like $\nodetovec{}$ can only represent functions of the form $\embedding(v)^T \embedding(u)$.
+When weight-tied, this precludes the form of associative memory we care about; but it still allows two forms of associative memories under special conditions: if the graph is bipartite (\cref{prop:bipartite-associative}) or if the embedding dimensionality is sufficiently large (in which case, the construction is contrived; see \cref{prop:no-associative-in-nodetovec}).
+We can also show that non-weight-tied models can represent any graph associatively (see \cref{prop:non-weight-tied}).
+In all these results below, we will show that our constructions are associative in that they achieve a logit of $1$ on adjacent vertices, but a logit of $0$ on any non-adjacent vertices.
+In this sense, only local associations are captured, whereas no global geometry is.

+\begin{proposition} Weight-tied dual encoder models of the form $\embedding(v)\cdot \embedding(u)$ can store a graph $\graph$ associatively when the graph is bipartite. \end{proposition}